The Studio with 138 Years of Dance Teaching Experience

 Sara Weber, Jazz, Ballet & Lyrical Instructor

-Miss Sara began dancing at the age of 3.
-Her intense training includes: Summer Dance Lab, Vail International Dance Festival, American Academy of Ballet, The Juliana School of Ballet, The Joffrey School in NYC, USA Collegiate Summer Dance Camp, and Oregon Ballet Theatre.
+Miss Sara is starting her 8th year teaching at FGDA.
+She continues her dance education by taking teacher workshops such as New York City Dance Alliance, Dance Teachers Web Expo & Convention Las Vegas, Dance Educators of America Las Vegas, NY Dance Teachers Summit, and Rhee Golds Dance Life Conference for teachers in Arizona.
+Sara’s choreography has won the prestigious choreography award at StarPower Dance Competition.
+Sara hopes to enrich the lives of the Students she teaches, and believes that each day is truly a blessing.
+Miss Sara began dancing at the age of three.
+Her extensive training includes Summer Dance Lab, Vail International Dance Festival, American Academy of Ballet, The Juliana School of Ballet, The Joffrey School in NYC, USA Collegiate Summer Dance Camp, and Oregon Ballet Theatre.
 Sara studied under Barbara Remington for five years at Stite’s Performing Arts Center in Gresham.
-She attended Arts and Communication Magnet Academy in Beaverton where her focus was dance.
+She attended High School at Arts and Communication Magnet Academy in Beaverton where her focus was dance.
 She attended the University of Oregon for four years in which Sara was a member of the University’s National Champion Dance Team.
-Sara is starting her 5th year teaching at FGDA.
-She continues her dance education by taking teacher workshops such as New York City Dance Alliance, Dance Teachers Web Expo & Convention, Dance Educators of America and Dance Teachers Summit.
-Sara’s choreography has won the prestigious choreography award at StarPower Dance Competition.
-In 2015 she attended Rhee Gold Dance Life Conference for teachers in Arizona.
-Sara looks forward to an exciting year of dance, and her 6th season with Forest Grove Dance Arts.
+Sara believes dance will always be a part of her life in some way, and is happy she gets to share that with the Forest Grove Community through teaching at Forest Grove Dance Arts.

 Hanh Pham, Ballet Instructor